 For property owners who are affected by this state mandated assessment increase, be aware that it is the result of property values appreciating and the complex laws governing property taxes known as Proposition 8 and Proposition 13, Click on the Property Assessments Values in Transition link for a bettter understanding of the situation.
-You can also click on this Property Value Notification link for figures specific to your property.
+You can also click on the Property Value Notification link details about your property.

 I encourage all property owners to look at your current property assessment information and compare it against the assessment on last year’s tax bill to determine if your assessment has increased and estimate how much your property taxes will increase for the 2018-2019 tax year.
 Providing access to property assessment information early allows you to prepare for making the upcoming installment payments on your property taxes.
 The first installment is due on November 1st and becomes delinquent after December 11th.
 The second installment is due February 1st and becomes delinquent after April 10th.

 If your property taxes are collected and paid by your lender through an impound account you should contact the lender after you receive your property tax statement to discuss increasing your monthly payment to avoid a shortfall in your property tax impound account.

 For further assistance and for questions or concerns about your property assessment, please call: (442) 265-4949, The Assessor’s property tax assessment information line or send an email at: firstname.lastname@example.org .